ashiq-s/Job-Portal/README.md

 Fuzzy Search Functionality:
 The inclusion of a fuzzy search enhances user experience by accommodating typos and partial search terms.

-File Uploads for Enhanced Profiles:
-Applicants can upload both profile pictures and resumes, creating a comprehensive and appealing profile for recruiters.

 Responsive Design:
 The web app is designed to be responsive, ensuring a seamless experience across various devices.